mildlybrutal/road-is-taken/README.md

 # Road Is Taken

 **Road Is Taken** is an intelligent, personalized learning roadmap generator designed to help developers master new technologies.
-Unlike static tutorials, this application uses Google's Gemini GenAI to create dynamic Directed Acyclic Graphs (DAGs) tailored to your specific needs.
+Unlike static tutorials, this application uses Groq AI to create dynamic Directed Acyclic Graphs (DAGs) tailored to your specific needs.
 It features three distinct modes for generating roadmaps: tailored to your current skills, based on an open-source repository, or derived from your resume.

 ## Key Features